Kunlong1994/lab3/Other-ways-to-connect-IxE-to-your-computer.md

 ## Connecting to The HOUSE Wifi

-Follow the directions above, and pur the following in `wpa_supplicant.conf`:
+1. Register the MAC address of your Raspberry Pi on The House network at https://myelauwit.com/ using Add a Device.
+1. Edit the /etc/wpa_supplicant/wpa_supplicant.conf file as explained in the section above

 ```shell
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev